-The optimal situation is for all our Denton County State Legislators (five State House Reps and two Senators) to achieve PLUS scores for each of our Official TX GOP Legislative Priorities.
-Currently, there are EIGHT Priorities.
+We hope that all Denton County State Legislators (5 State House Reps and 2 Senators) achieve PLUS scores for each of the Official TX GOP Legislative Priorities.
+Priority bills “supported or opposed” by the Republican Party of Texas/SREC Legislative Priority Committee are used to track our legislators each session.

-- speaking out in favor of each priority in public via video, email campaigns or public speaking that can be documented by our committee
+- advancing RPT Priority Bills publicly via video, email campaigns or speaking that can be documented by our committee

 How Points Are Scored